UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 PA++ = PPD 4 to 8

 OPTION 3.
-Protection against spectrum A rays is indicated by the inscription "broad spectrum", indicating simultaneous protection from UVA and UVB rays.
-Only products that have passed FDA (Food and Drug Administration, USA) tests for UVA and UVB protection can be labeled "broad spectrum", and only those that have an SPF of 15 or higher can be considered effective in reducing risk of skin cancer and premature skin aging if used correctly (and labeled accordingly).
+Protection against spectrum A rays is indicated by the inscription “broad spectrum”, indicating simultaneous protection against UVA and UVB rays.
+Only products that have passed FDA tests for UVA and UVB protection can be labeled "broad spectrum" and only those with an SPF of 15 or higher can be considered effective in reducing risk of developing skin cancer and premature skin aging when used correctly (and labeled accordingly).

 - zinc oxide